rancher/rke2/docs/cis_self_assessment.md

 ```

 **Remediation:**
-By default, RKE2 starts the kubelet process with the `--protect-kernel-defaults` argument set to true.
+When running with the `profile` flag set to `cis-1.5`, RKE2 starts the kubelet process with the `--protect-kernel-defaults` argument set to true.

 #### 4.2.7